IIP-Design/content-commons-documentation/content-models/README.md

-# View the response object of each content type for each API
+View the response structure of each content type by API